Campanula americana: Morphology

-Tall bellflower flowers are light blue to violet with a pale white ring at the throat, which primarily bloom in June, July and August.
-It is an unusual bellflower in that its flowers are flat.
-Flowers are approximately 1" across and occur singly or in clusters.
+American bellflower flowers range in color from light blue to violet with a pale white ring at the throat of the flower.
+The flowers primarily bloom in the summer months of June, July and August.
+It is an unusual bellflower in that its flowers are flat, rather than its namesake bell shape.
+Flowers are approximately 1 in across and can occur singly or in clusters.
+Flowers are radially symmetrical with 4–5 petals, which have ruffled edges and a pointed tip.
 Its pistils have a recurved style and a three lobed anther and each flower has 5 stamen, 5 petals, and 5 sepals.
 The ovaries develop into 5 angled flat-topped seed pods.